Britain woke up to the 1970s in colour. The Government, impressed with the BBC2 experiment

 before cabaret and panto would take them around the country, or in the case of David

 Essex, Mud and Sweet the lifeline of the glam era.
-Her other series' of the seventies,
+Her other Granada shows 45 and

-45 and Marc would also hit the spot and attract the kind of names usually associated
+Marc would also hit the spot and attract the kind of names usually associated with

 and Arrows would give closer than normal fan access to bands like The Bay City Rollers.